pupimvictor/storytime/README.md

 Before using this script, make sure you have the following:

 - Pivotal Tracker API token: You need to export your Pivotal Tracker API token as an environment variable named `TOKEN`.
 You can obtain your API token from your Pivotal Tracker account settings.
+Find you token here: https://www.pivotaltracker.com/profile
+- Tracker Project Id.
+You can find it on you board URL

 ## Usage